mawicks/PDFiG/README.md

 may be constructed using only a `pdf.Document` object, without regard to the underlying `pdf.File` object.
-The `pdf.File` type is meant for low-level manipulation of PDF files and does not necessarily produce a file that can be read by a PDF reader without imposing additional document structure.
+The `pdf.File` type is meant for low-level manipulation of PDF files and does not necessarily produce a file that can be read by a PDF reader without adding additional document structure.

 Although the library is very much a work in progress, it is currently